Gigaspaces/xap-docs/site-hugo/content/xap/12.3/started/xap-tutorial-part8.markdown

 {{%/tabs%}}

-## Deploy with Web Admin UI
+## Deploy with Web Management Console
-You can deploy a war file just like a PU with the Web Administration UI:
+You can deploy a war file just like a PU with the Web Management Console:

 {{%section%}}
 {{%column width="20%"%}}